nyakowint/xsoverlay-keyboard-osc/README.md

     - **Make sure you have done the second part.** if you dont then you will have a quite useless plugin :L
     - or set it yourself: `HideManagerGameObject = true`
 4. Start XSOverlay

-### Uninstall / Remove

-Removing the plugin can be done in one of two ways:
-- Run the powershell script above and select `Remove` (option 3)
-- Follow the manual install steps in reverse order.
-Delete `BepInEx`, `doorstop_config.ini`, `winhttp.dll` and other non overlay files from your XSOverlay folder.

 ## Contributions/build from source